thomaswelton/laravel-gravatar/README.md

 Copy the config file into your project by running
 ```
-php artisan config:publish thomaswelton/laravel-gravatar
+php artisan vendor:publish
 ```

 ### Default Image

 Update the config file to specify the default avatar size to use and a default image to be return if no Gravatar is found.

 Allowed defaults:
 - (bool)   `false`